Criminal Minds season 4: Guest stars

 The Walking Dead star Michael Rooker appears in the episode "House on Fire" as Chief Brad Carlson.

 In the episode "Omnivore", C. Thomas Howell guest-starred as George Foyet, the only person who survived a string of killings committed by a killer known as "The Boston Reaper".
 Louis Ferreira guest-starred as Roy Colson, a novelist and the author of the novel Night of The Reaper.
 In the episode "House on Fire", Tommy Dewey guest-starred as Tommy Wheeler, a serial arsonist who burns down a movie theater, killing everyone trapped in it.
 Shannon Lucio guest-starred as Tommy's sister Tina.
 In the episode "Conflicted", Jackson Rathbone guest-starred as Adam Jackson, a delusional serial killer who has a female alter-ego named Amanda.
 Susan Ward guest-starred as Julie Riley, a hotel manager who was suspected of committing the murders of several men.
 Roma Maffia guest-starred as Detective Reese Evans, who leads the investigation of the murders.

 Dan Lauria appears in the episode "Amplification" as Gen. Lee Whitworth.

 In the episode "The Big Wheel", Alex O'Loughlin guest-starred as Vincent Rowlings, a repentant serial killer who suffers from uncontrollable homicidal urges.
+Timothy Carhart plays a detective in "Roadkill".
 In the episode "Amplification", Tamlyn Tomita guest-starred as Dr. Linda Kimura, who aids the BAU with the investigation of an anthrax outbreak that has infected several people.
 In the two-part season finale "To Hell and Back", Garret Dillahunt guest-starred as Mason Turner, whose developmentally disabled brother and partner in crime, Lucas, abducts a teenage girl and holds her captive at a barn in Canada.
 C. Thomas Howell reprises as George Foyet, who breaks into Aaron Hotchner's apartment and seemingly shoots him.
 Hotch's fate is left unknown until the premiere of the following season.

 Garret Dillahunt appears in the episode "To Hell... and Back" as Mason Turner.